Depaul University | 0 | B.S.

 OTHED 1722- Recovery & Occupational Justice

-Dr. Simpsons' research is primarily qualitative, with an emphasis on the lived experiences of marginalized communities.
+Dr. Simpsons' research is primarily qualitative, with an emphasis on the lived experiences of communities and individuals who have been historically marginalized/oppressed.
 Her primarily research interests include:

-Homelessness in LGBTQ+ young people: Dr. Simpson explores occupational identity in LGBTQ+ young people who are homeless or precariously housed (i.e. shelters, transitional living facilities, supportive housing), including the development of identity as a worker through work self-efficacy interventions.
-She also investigates how the unique experiences of this population are shaped by discrimination, social oppression, and family and other social contexts, and additionally how their resilience and resourcefulness impact their occupations and daily routines.
+Homelessness in LGBTQ+ young people: Dr. Simpson explores occupational identity in LGBTQ+ young people who are unhoused (i.e. shelters, transitional living facilities, supportive housing), including the development of identity as a worker through work self-efficacy interventions.
+She also investigates how the unique experiences of this population are shaped by discrimination, oppression, and family and other social contexts, and additionally how their resilience and resourcefulness impact their occupations and daily routines.